-, ,
+,

-You’ll need to manage your books, not only for tracking your profits and filing your tax return, but understanding business performance, making budgeting decisions, and applying for loans and investment.
+You’ll need to manage your books, not only for tracking your profits and filing your tax return, but for understanding business performance, making budgeting decisions, and applying for loans and investment.

 The method you choose depends on your business setup and how complex your operations are.
-But deciding whether to use accrual accounting or cash basis needn’t be tricky – find out what you need to know here.
+But deciding whether to use accrual accounting or cash basis needn’t be tricky – find out what you need to know here:

 Accrual accounting is a way to record your income and expenses based on the date of an invoice or bill, rather than the date the money changes hands.